FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 You can choose high, low, or SOS blinking mode with this light that has a beam length of 145 meters!
 That is pretty good for a small light.

 This 3 pack of flashlights has a lot to offer and gets some great reviews from customers.
 Although these lights are a bright 300 lumens, they only take one AA battery and each flashlight weighs under 2.5 ounces!
 You can choose between high, low, and strobe settings.
 J5 claims that the light beam will reach up to 600 feet.

 There is also a feature that allows you to zoom in or out.
-For under $40 this is an exceptional deal that is worth looking at for stocking up on lights for use around your home or distributing among family members.
+For a little more this is an exceptional deal that is worth looking at for stocking up on lights for use around your home or distributing among family members.

 While I know the price may sound too good to be true on this 2 pack of flashlights, reviews are solid on these.
 They are only about as long as smart phone as you can see from the picture but they offer a strong bright light and don’t take up much room in a bag or hanging from your belt.
 Each flashlight takes 3 AA batteries.

 You can choose between high, medium, low, strobe, and SOS settings.
 This variety of settings allows you to get more out of your batteries because you can choose the lower setting when only a small amount of light is needed.